foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 2.3.13 - 2015/04/?? =

+* Bugfix - RTMP playlist parsing fix is you enter the RTMP path like mp4:file.mp4

 = 2.3.12 - 2015/02/13 =

 * Feature - player position setting - lets you change the default centering to left align with no text wrapping